rishabhjain05/Formula_sheet/README.md

 2D shapes
 ----------
 1)  Area of Square
 2)  Area of Rectangle
 3)  Area of Triangle
 4)  Area and Altitude of Equilateral Triangle
 5)  Third side of Triangle using Pythagoras Property
 6)  Area of Trapezoid
 7)  Area of Parallelogram
+8)  Area of Rhombus
+9)  Area of circle
+10) Circumference of circle

 3D shapes
 ----------